 Spill Management and Response Objective Control, minimise or avoid spillage of hazardous or prohibited substances, and react quickly to contain spills in the event they occur.
-Management Induct all personnel to handle chemicals with care.
-Strategy Provide spill kits to all sites.
-Control Measures In event of spill: • Assess: Evaluate the spill to determine if it can be dealt with by an individual, the spill response team or if outside assistance is required i.e. hazchem, police, fire brigade, specialist spill response company. • Secure: Make the site safe for all personnel and the general public.
+Management Strategy Induct all personnel to handle chemicals with care.Provide spill kits to all sites.
+Control Measures In event of spill: Assess: Evaluate the spill to determine if it can be dealt with by an individual, the spil response team or if outside assistance is required i.e. hazchem, police, fire brigade specialist spill response company.
+Secure: Make the site safe for all personnel and the general public.
 Contain: Spill response equipment such as spill booms, drain covers or bunding can be used to contain the spill.
 For solids, tarps may be used to cover and prevent dampness to granules or possible dispersion by wind. • PPE: Identify the liquid and check the MSDS to ascertain the required PPE.
 Absorb: Once the liquid is contained, it will need to be converted to a solid by absorption.
 Use the appropriate absorbing pads or absorbent (according to the type of material spilled) to soak up the spill by placing them over the liquid.
 Remove the saturated pads and replace as necessary.
-On porous surfaces, sprinkle loose absorbent over the spill and broom through until surface appears dry. • Dispose: Place the spent absorbent in the disposal bags.
-Correctly dispose of contaminants off site using a licensed contaminated waste disposal contractor.
-Report: Document the incident and include what happened, when it happened, where it happened; and what was done to eliminate or minimise the impact. • Restock: Order and replace used up PPE and absorption materials.
-Project Manager shall ensure: Spill containment and treatment equipment and materials will be available near storage areas of hazardous materials.
-Spill kits and other suitable incident response equipment will also be located at other key points around the site and maintained ready for use.
+On porous surfaces, sprinkle loose absorbent over the spill and broom through until surface appears dry.
+Dispose: Place the spent absorbent in the disposal bags.
+Correctly dispose contaminants off site using a licensed contaminated waste disposal contractor. • Report: Document the incident and include what happened, when it happened, where happened; and what was done to eliminate or minimise the impact.
+Restock: Order and replace used up PPE and absorption materials.
+Project Manager shall ensure: Spill containment and treatment equipment and materials will be available near storag areas of hazardous materials.
+Spill kits and other suitable incident response equipmer will also be located at other key points around the site and maintained ready for use.
 Subcontractors will be required to maintain their own spill kits where required.
-Spills of hazardous materials will be collected by licensed contractor and collected for treatment at a licensed waste disposal facility.
-All hazardous waste will be tracked as per the Protection of the Environment Operations (Waste) Regulation 2014 and the NSW EPA Waste Classification Guidelines 2014 Contaminated ground is remediated in accordance with the Contaminated Land Management Act 1997 and Regulation 2013.
-SWMS must be submitted and approved for the handling and use of hazardous chemicals.
-Any waste oils, lubricants and contaminated cloths, resulting from maintenance of plant on-site, are placed in suitable containers prior to removal and disposal at an approved waste receiving facility.
-Wastes generated on site are to be managed in accordance with the Watpac Waste Management Plan (C-PLA_012).
+Spills of hazardous materials will be collected by licensed contractor and collected for the state of the state of the state. treatment at a licensed waste disposal facility.
+All hazardous waste will be tracked as per the Protection of the Environmen Operations (Waste) Regulation 2014 and the NSW EPA Waste Classification Guidelines 2014 Contaminated ground is remediated in accordance with the Contaminated Land Management Act 1997 and Regulation 2013.
+SWMS must be submitted and approved for the handling and use of hazardou chemicals.
+Any waste oils, lubricants and contaminated cloths, resulting from maintenance of plar on-site, are placed in suitable containers prior to removal and disposal at an approver waste receiving facility.
+Wastes generated on site are to be managed in accordance with the Watpac Wast Management Plan (C-PLA_012).
 Project Environment Consultant to prepare a Remediation Plan for the management of all contaminated soil.
 The Remediation Plan shall be submitted to Principal for approval.
-Performance Indicators No spillages.
-Spill kits readily accessible Poporting Daily monitoring reflected in daily site diary entries when required Keporting Weekly Inspections undertaken and recorded on the Weekly Environment Inspection Form (C-FRM-061) Health Infrastructure must be notified in accordance with the HI Stakeholder Management Plan Process.
-Refer to Appendix 6.1 Reference Work Health and Safety Regulation 2011 (NSW)
+Performance Indicators No spillages.Spill kits readily accessible.
+Reporting Daily monitoring reflected in daily site diary entries when required Weekly Inspections undertaken and recorded on the Weekly Environment Inspection Form (C-FRM-061) Health Infrastructure must be notified in accordance with the HI Stakeholde Management Plan Process, Pafer to Appendix 6.1 Management Plan Process.
+Refer to Appendix 6.1 Reference Work Health and Safety Regulation 2017 (NSW)

-- Protection of the Environment Operations Act 1997 (NSW) - Protection of the Environment Operations (Waste) Regulation 2014 - EPA Waste Classification Guidelines 2014 - National Code of Practice for the Storage and Handing of Workplace Dangerous Goods [NOHSC: 2017 (2001)]. - SSD Conditions: B22, C15, C35 - REF Conditions: 7, 17, 19, 20, 21
+- Protection of the Environment Operations Act 1997 (NSW) - Protection of the Environment Operations (Waste) Regulation 2014 - EPA Waste Classification Guidelines 2014 - National Code of Practice for the Storage and Handing of Workplace Dangerous Goods [NOHSC: 2017 (2001)]. - SSD Conditions: B22, C15, C35 - REF Conditions: 7, 11, 12, 14, 17, 19, 20, 21